sobrien-banyan/Imma-chore/README.md

 ## A project that is a combined effort of three like-minded individuals

 ## Devs:
-Amnada Testerman, Sean O'Brien, Christopher Cialone
+Amanda Testerman, Sean O'Brien, Christopher Cialone

 ## Installation:
 1. Clone the repo to your computer